Disposable product: Single-use plastics

 Synthetic plastic products gained popularity during the first half of the twentieth century and was initially marketed as a superior, light but durable material compared to existing materials like glass and metal.
 However, the plastic industry switched their messaging and strategy in the 1950s.
 To boost revenue, the plastic industry shifted to producing cheap and expendable plastic, signified by Lloyd Stouffer, an editor of a plastics industry magazine, at the 1956 plastics conference when he said "the future of plastic is in the trash can".
 The plastic industry, through multiple years of successful marketing campaign, established the norm of disposable, single-use plastic products over the previous norm of re-usability.
-In 1963, Stouffer commented “The happy day has arrived when nobody any longer considers the plastics package too good to throw away.”
+In 1963, Stouffer commented "The happy day has arrived when nobody any longer considers the plastics package too good to throw away."

-Many governments are scaling up their efforts to phase out single-use plastic products and packaging and to manage plastic packaging waste in an environmentally sound manner.
+Many governments and communities are scaling up their efforts to phase out single-use plastic products and packaging and to manage plastic packaging waste in an environmentally sound manner.

+Since 2011, the community-led campaign, Plastic Free July, has encouraged individuals, communities and organisations to refuse single-use plastics each July.
+Musician and UNEP Goodwill Ambassador, Jack Johnson has served as the campaign's international ambassador since 2018.

+Another community-focused campaign is Greenpeace's A Million Acts of Blue.
+Since 2018, the initiative has aimed to empower local communities to pressure corporations to stop producing single-use plastics, urge governments to develop policy, and encourage individuals to reduce their use of single-use plastics.